WCRP-CMIP/cmipcite/README.md

 <!--- --8<-- [start:installation] -->
 ### As an application

-If you want to use CMIP Cite as an application, then we recommend using the 'locked' version of the package.
+If you want to use cmipcite as an application, then we recommend using the 'locked' version of the package.
 This version pins the version of all dependencies too, which reduces the chance of installation issues because of breaking updates to dependencies.

-The locked version of CMIP Cite can be installed with
+The locked version of cmipcite can be installed with

 === "pip"
     ```sh